Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular carriers.

 Medicare Advantage plans function like a traditional insurance plan.
-Like Medigap plans, they also helps to cover the cost of services billed to the plan, but instead of a supplement, they are a replacement for Medicare Parts A and B, offering the same coverage as Parts A and B, and generally featuring additional benefits above and beyond that.
+Like Medigap plans, they also help to cover the cost of services billed to the plan, but instead of a supplement, they are a replacement for Medicare Parts A and B, offering the same coverage as Parts A and B, and generally featuring additional benefits above and beyond that.
 Medicare Advantage plans may require enrollees to pay co-payments, a monthly premium, or a deductible for different services.
-A common reason for choosing Medicare Advantage over Original Medicare is that premiums tend to be lower.
+A common reason for choosing Medicare Advantage over Original Medicare is that out of pocket costs tend to be lower.

 The exact benefits and types of payments that enrollees make vary by plan.
 Plan types to choose from include:

 Like Original Medicare, Medicare Advantage plans are required to have the same basic coverage.
-Along with that coverage benefits that Medicare Advantage offers include:
+Along with that coverage, Medicare Advantage benefits often include:

 Finding the right coverage with Original Medicare or Medicare Advantage can be a challenge.
 Seniors fear that they may be stuck with coverage that doesn’t fit them.
 Medicare addresses this by offering an open enrollment period each year from October 15 through December 7.
-This window allows seniors to enroll in Medicare Advantage or Original Medicare.
-From January 1 through March 31, the Medicare Advantage Open Enrollment allows seniors to join a new Medicare Advantage plan or return to Original Medicare.
+This window allows seniors and other eligible parties to enroll in Medicare Advantage or Original Medicare.
+From January 1 through March 31, the Medicare Advantage Open Enrollment allows seniors to join a different Medicare Advantage plan or return to Original Medicare.